TzurSoffer/webVideoViewer/readme.md

 python your_script_name.py
 ```

-6. Open your web browser and go to `http://localhost:5000` to view the video stream from your webcam.
+6. Open your web browser and go to `http://localhost:5000` or `http://serverIP:5000` to view the video stream from your webcam.

 ## Customization